hall-lab/svtools/Tutorial.md

 **Note:** `svtools lmerge` will return variant lines for SECONDARY breakends in addition to merging variants.
 This will sometimes cause the merged VCF to have more variant lines than the input.

-### Use `svtools genotype` to genotype all samples for all variants present in the merged set for variant positions discovered in other samples
+### Use `svtools genotype` to genotype all samples for all variants present in the merged set
 `svtools genotype` will calculate a genotype for each sample at the variant positions in the merged.vcf.gz file.
 It requires the aligned BAM and a splitters BAM file for each sample.
 This step will output a fully genotyped VCF file for each sample.
 You will also need to prepare a gt subdirectory to store the output of these commands to avoid name collisions with the upcoming copynumber output.